Thank you for visiting the Coaches Corner! To be eligible to coach you must complete:

 - Baseball/Softball/Lacrosse: Email Jerod Cronquist or call 970-674-3480

-All volunteers/instructors in Windsor Parks, Recreation and Culture shall submit to a background check to be conducted on each volunteer for any parks, recreation and culture program.
-Checks will remain confidential.
+All volunteers/instructors shall submit to a background check to be conducted on each individual for any Parks, Recreation and Culture program position.
+Background checks will remain confidential.
 Individuals will not be allowed to volunteer/instruct until a completed background check has been received and approved by the Town of Windsor.
 A person shall be disqualified and prohibited from serving as a volunteer if the person has been found guilty of one of the following crimes:

 - All felony offenses (other than crimes of violence or sexual offenses) within the past 10 years.

-- Any other misdemeanor within the past 5 years that would be considered a potential danger to children who might be in contact with the functions of the volunteer
+- Any other misdemeanor within the past 5 years that would be considered a potential danger to children who might be in contact with the functions of the individual.

 Anyone who has been charged with any of the disqualifying offenses set forth above in a pending case shall not be permitted to volunteer until final adjudication of the case and the evaluation thereof in accordance with the criteria hereby established.